denisecailab/minian/docs/source/start_guide/install.rst

     minian-install --demo

-The script can also help you get from different branch.
+The script can also help you get files from different branchs.
 See ``minian-install --help`` for more detail.

-Note that if you chose to `Install from source`_ you would already have a local copy of everything and you can also checkou different version of them using `git`.
+Note that if you choose to `Install from source`_ you would already have a local copy of everything and you can also checkou different version of them using `git`.
 You can skip this step altogether.

 Start the pipeline